In this issue

 Please do not hesitate to reach out with questions/concerns.
 We are looking forward to seeing you all virtually or in-person this year!

 Welcome New Members

-Join me in welcoming Montana to the Triangle NACE Family!
+Join me in welcoming everyone to the NACE Family!